Baked in a cast iron skillet, pull-apart Salt & Pepper Biscuits are flaky and buttery with a definite kick. They’re best eaten warm from the oven.

 2-1/2 cups all-purpose flour plus more for dusting work surface

 4 teaspoons baking powder

 10 tablespoons butter, cold, cut into cubes plus 1 tablespoon melted butter for brushing pan and biscuits

 Preheat the oven to 350 degrees F.

-In a large bowl, whisk together flour, baking powder, black pepper and salt.
-Using a pastry blender or a fork, cut the butter cubes into the dry ingredients until they are the size of pebbles.
+In a large bowl, whisk together the flour, baking powder, black pepper and salt.
+Using a pastry blender or a fork, cut the cold cubed butter into the dry ingredients until it is the size of pebbles.
 Stir in the buttermilk.

-Turn out the dough onto a lightly floured worksurface and pat 1 inch thick.
-Using a 2-inch cutter, cut out the biscuits and place in a buttered 12-inch cast-iron skillet, so they are just touching.
+Turn out the dough onto a lightly floured work surface and pat 1 inch thick.
+Using a 2-inch cutter, cut out the biscuits and place them in a buttered 12-inch cast-iron skillet, so they are just touching.